Collagen and myocyte interplay in cardiac volume overload: a multi-constituent growth and remodeling framework: Myocardial tissue model

+The VA and DA scenarios introduced in Subsec. \ref{subsec: growth and remodeling} are now specialized for each myocardial constituent.

-Myocytes primarily contribute to cardiac G\&R through \textit{hypertrophy}, wherein the cells increase in size, rather than \textit{hyperplasia}, which involves an increase in the number of cells.
-This physiological behavior prompts myocyte constituent evolutions to be properly modeled following the VA-framework we disclosed in Section \ref{subsec: growth and remodeling}.
-It has been shown that elevated, non-homeostatic, diastolic tissue stretch serves as a predominant stimulus for G\&R under VO conditions, both at the tissue and organ levels \citep{Peirlinck2019}.
-We incorporate this behavior by modeling myocyte mass changes following a stretch-driven evolution equation:
+\textbf{Myocytes}.
+Myocytes primarily contribute to cardiac G\&R through \textit{hypertrophy}, wherein the cells increase in size, rather than through \textit{hyperplasia}, which involves an increase in the number of cells \citep{Zhong2006HypertrophicPathway}.
+This physiological behavior supports the choice of a VA assumption to represent myocyte growth, see Subsec. \ref{subsec: growth and remodeling}.
+Following prior work identifying myofiber stretch as a potential biomechanical stimuli for eccentric hypertrophy \citep{Peirlinck2019}, we model myocyte mass changes with the following stretch-driven evolution law: